budi7/bsVue-functionConfirmation/README.md

 # bsVue-functionConfirmation
 handy function to trigger bsVue modal confirmation, support for multi language, and customizable result event to (all of your component, or local component)

+note: using bs vue (https://bootstrap-vue.org/), tested on 2.21.x

 ## Installation